calaldees/teachingWorkshops/teacherTraining/collaboration.md

 Objectives
 ----------
-* Consider ways to be a more collaborative teaching practitioner
+* Consider tools/techniques to be a more collaborative teaching practitioner
 * Consider ways to facilitate building professional collaboration skills in students

 Keywords
 --------